Even-tr/IN-STK5000-9000-Project-1/README.md

 ```

 ## Extra dependencies

-We use `dataframe_image` to make pretty tables from data frames
+We followed the advice given in Lecture 2 to not use a Jupyter Notebook.
+Having done that, we need a way to print dataframes for our presentation.
+We use the `dataframe_image` to make pretty tables from data frames.s